Ambitious people are very sure that they are ready to lead.

 The same is true in the workplace, as well.

-I wish people realized that it was time for them to step down from the leadership roles, mentor others, and gracefully evolved into an emeritus role within organizations.
+I wish people realized that it was time for them to step down from the leadership roles, mentor others, and gracefully evolved into an emeritus status within organizations.

 If it’s not possible within their organization, there are certainly avenues for them to consult and function that way for others.